ericceg/inspector/README.md

 ## Notes

-- This app does not currently persist ratings across sessions.
+- Ratings are session-local until you run **Organize By Rating**.
+- Organizing moves files inside the loaded folder and preserves nested folder structure under `pick`, `hold`, `reject`, and `unrated`.
-- RAW preview generation is implemented on macOS; other platforms will not decode RAW files yet.
+- RAW preview generation is implemented on macOS; other platforms can still review browser-viewable image formats.
 - Preview JPEGs for RAW files are cached under your system temp directory.